al-pals/al-pals.github.io/_posts/2025-09-01-draft-and-intros.md

 {: .box-success}
 **Woody's Draft Grade for Drew: A+**
-Woody _loves_ to play in the sun and loves to play with his neighbor friends.
+Woody _loves_ to play in the sun and loves to go out and play with the neighbors.
 Apparently Amon Ra Saint Brown is named after the sun **and** Drew also drafted Nabers??
 Great job!!

 ## Alex (@avenuto3)

-#### Team name: Paper rings where???
+#### Team name: Cookin' with Baker

 **Fun fact about Alex:** As many of you know, Alex is a bit of a Taylor Swift fan.
 As you also may know, Taylor Swift is now in a long-term relationship with Kansas City Chief's Tight End, Travis Kelce.
 What you might not know is that Travis Kelce's sister-in-law, Kylie Kelce, is an impressive athlete herself and currently coaches girls field hockey.
 Well, being a former collegiate hockey player herself, Alex now plans to become a field hockey coach herself as part of a scheme that could eventually connect her to Kylie, then to Travis, and ultimately to Taylor.
 Now, you might be thinking "wait, I thought Alex played _ice_ hockey not field hockey?"... well I'm sure they can't be _that_ different.
 You probably just have to tie your skates a little tighter so that they stay on in the grass.